 What are offences against civil coexistence

 It would seem that these offences would be related to citizenship, but this is not the case.
-Offences against civil coexistence sanction the actions of natural or legal persons that disrupt harmonious and decent coexistence in society.
+Offences against civil coexistence sanction the actions of natural or legal persons that disturb harmonious and decent coexistence in society.
 These offences thus include various forms of inappropriate, offensive or harmful behaviour towards other people.
 What specifically constitutes an offence against civil coexistence is regulated by the Act on Certain Offences.

 Types and penalties for offences against civil coexistence